Neural Field Thermal Tomography: A Differentiable Physics Framework for Non-Destructive Evaluation: Experimental Details

+The full NeFTY hyperparameter table (architecture, solver, optimization, regularization) is given in Table~\ref{tab:hyperparameters} of Appendix~\ref{appdx:method_hparams}.
 Our experimental framework was executed on a hybrid infrastructure comprising local workstations for controlled benchmarking and a high-performance computing (HPC) cluster for large-scale training.
-The local development environment consists of servers equipped with a 32-core CPU and two NVIDIA RTX PRO 6000 Blackwell GPUs.
-To ensure rigorous consistency in our efficiency analysis, all hardware-sensitive metrics reported in this work, specifically the Wall-Clock times and Peak GPU memory usage detailed in Table~\ref{tab:efficiency_benchmark} and Table~\ref{tab:training_benchmark}, were benchmarked exclusively on this local server.
-For the large-scale training campaigns and synthetic dataset generation, we utilized a compute cluster where each node is provisioned with dual 26-core CPUs and eight NVIDIA L40 GPUs.
+The local development environment consists of servers equipped with a 32-core CPU and two NVIDIA RTX PRO 6000 Blackwell GPUs (96\,GB VRAM each).
+To ensure rigorous consistency in our efficiency analysis, all hardware-sensitive metrics, specifically the wall-clock times and peak GPU memory usage detailed in Table~\ref{tab:efficiency_main} of the main body and Table~\ref{tab:training_benchmark} of this appendix, were benchmarked exclusively on this local server with reconstruction confined to a single GPU per specimen.
+For the large-scale synthetic dataset generation under PhiFlow, we utilized a compute cluster where each node is provisioned with dual 26-core CPUs and eight NVIDIA L40 GPUs.